ionify/about/ions/ion.md

 ;
 ```

-JavaScript's **hip-hop itc** is a simple & reliable capability for independently observing & notifying objects.
-It can be implemented
+JavaScript's **hip-hop** operation overloading is a simple & reliable pattern for independently observing & notifying objects.
+As shown, it can be implemented
-manually, as shown, or leveraged via
+manually or leveraged via
 [**ionify: invoked object notation implemented for you**](http://github.com/ionify/ionify/),
 an [API](https://en.wikipedia.org/wiki/Application_programming_interface)
 that implements **ion** and provides simple vocabulary for its observation &